Amazon Original Stories | 2018

 Why couldn’t she start yelling at all these adults when she was like eight?
 Would that have been too much to ask?
 FOR A CHILD TO FIX ALL THESE PROBLEMS SOONER!?

-Honestly, nothing makes me happier than watching boomers lose their minds over this teenager rubbing what they’ve ruined in their faces.
+Honestly, nothing makes me happier than watching boomers, and the alt-right, lose their minds over this teenager rubbing what they’ve ruined in their faces.
 Her and David Hogg need to host a Ted Talk together or something, purely just for the shit-show conservatives will put into production.

 Anyhooters… when I realized I had Amazon Prime Books, which lets me borrow ebooks and return them whenever I’m done (easily the greatest discovery of my 30-something years of life so far,) I knew it was time for me to finally read the Dark Corners collection, which I’ve had my eye on for a while.

 Three dollars for a 40-page story?
-That’s gonna be a no from me dawg.
+That’s gonna be a no from me, dawg.
 Oh, it’s free now?
-I’ll read that shit out of that.
+I’ll read the shit out of that.

 Yeah, I said it.
 You were all thinking it.